 - The seat that is usually made to be comfortable and heavy-duty for extended use

-- The motor and the drive train move the scooter and turn the chemical energy from battery into movement.
+- The motor and the drive train move the scooter and turn the chemical energy from the battery into movement.
 The power of the motor dictates how fast the scooter can go and accelerate.
 Most mobility scooters won’t go faster than 8 mph which is the legal upper limit for mobility scooters.

 There are scooters for different uses.
 Lightweight folding scooters are great for travel as they can be put in the trunk of a car or even taken with you on the airplane.
 Some of the lightest scooters are actually portable.

-Some scooters are designed specifically for outdoors use.
+Some scooters are designed specifically for outdoor use.
 They are usually quite a bit heavier with rugged tires and larger batteries for extended range.
 If they are meant for use in traffic they will usually feature some safety and signaling equipment.

 There are even outdoor mobility scooters with off-road capability.
-These types of scooters will have increased ground clearance, better suspension, wider wheel base, lower center of gravity, rugged off-road tires and even four wheel drive.
+These types of scooters will have increased ground clearance, better suspension, wider wheelbase, lower center of gravity, rugged off-road tires and even four-wheel drive.

 Why scooters are useful for seniors

 Scooters are useful for getting around independently if you have disabilities or conditions that prevent you from walking very long distances without pain or discomfort.

 Being able to move independently is extremely important for the quality of your life and your mental health.
 You don’t really think about how important it actually is until you are stripped of the right due to one reason or another.